3DOM-FBK/deep-image-matching/docs/getting_started.md

 Both the sections **must contain the name** of the local feature extractor or the matcher that will be used for the matching (the name must be the same as the one used in the `--pipeline` option in the CLI).
 In addition, you can specify any other parameters for controlling the extractor and the matcher.
 The default values of all the configuration parameters are defined in the [`config.py`](https://github.com/3DOM-FBK/deep-image-matching/blob/master/src/deep_image_matching/config.py) file located in `/src/deep_image_matching` directory.
-Please, note that different extractors or matchers may have different parameters, so you need to check carefully
+Please, note that different extractors or matchers may have different parameters, so you need to check carefully the available parameters for each extractor/matcher in the file [`config.py`](https://github.com/3DOM-FBK/deep-image-matching/blob/master/src/deep_image_matching/config.py).

 ```yaml